deathworlders/online/content/books/deathworlders/chapter-01-run-little-monster.md

 Those guys are about as sharp as a sack of wet mice.
 But most of the critters out there are cool."

-Terri waggled her empty bottle by way of asking for a replacement "So if they're mostly pretty cool, why wouldn't anybody want to go back out there?
+Terri waggled her empty bottle by way of asking for a replacement.
+"So if they're mostly pretty cool, why wouldn't anybody want to go back out there?
 Flying among the stars and all that sounds pretty fun."

-"It will be, when we're out there."
-Jenkins said, grabbing a replacement.
+"It will be, when we're out there," Jenkins said, grabbing a replacement.
 "But for now, because we haven't invented FTL travel, we're legally considered to be non-sentient fauna rather than intelligent people.
 Even when there are trade ships out there captained by beings who've got all the brains of biscuits and